Sexual Propagation of crops

 - Are they drought-resistant or not?

 During selection, farmers should discard seeds that are of inferior quality.
-Crops that can be propagated by seeds include vegetables such as tomato, spinach, okra and grain crops such as maize, rice, sorghum, millet and tree crops e.g oil palm, coconut, etc.
+Crops that can be propagated by seeds include vegetables such as tomato, spinach, and okra and grain crops such as maize, rice, sorghum, millet and tree crops e.g oil palm, coconut, etc.

-In recent years, there have been tremendous achievements in the field of breeding by plant breeders, in order to make more and quality seeds available to farmers.
+In recent years, there have been tremendous achievements in the field of breeding by plant breeders, in order to make more quality seeds available to farmers.

-Breeders have produced new varieties of seeds by cross pollinating several varieties of the plant.
+Breeders have produced new varieties of seeds by cross-pollinating several varieties of the plant.
 Such achievements have been made in crops like maize, sorghum, cowpea, rice, tobacco, etc.

 ADVANTAGES OF SEXUAL PROPAGATION OF PLANTS